ABAWD Exemptions

 Receipt of temporary or permanent disability benefits from a governmental or private source.

-When the participant claims they are unfit for work, additional verification is not required when the unfitness can be verified through any of the following:
+When the participant claims they are unfit for work, additional verification is not required when FAA confirms the participant’s claim based on any of the following:

 4) Pregnancy.